Get Screened

 OR

-- Order online at screeningforlife.ca or call AHS Screening Programs toll free at 1-866-727-3926.
-We’ll mail you a FIT.
+- Order online at screeningforlife.ca or call Primary Care Alberta Screening Programs toll free at 1-866-727-3926.
+We’ll mail you a FIT kit.

 If you don’t have a healthcare provider, check out these resources to help find one:

-- Call Health Link at 8-1-1
+- Call Health Link at 811

-Remember, getting screened is the single most important thing you can do to protect yourself against colorectal cancer.
+Remember, getting screened is the most important thing you can do to protect yourself against colorectal cancer.

 Other colorectal cancer screening tests

-- CT colonography: This is a CT scan taken of the colon after bowel cleansing to get an accurate picture of the lining of the rectum and colon.
+- CT colonography: This is a computed tomography (CT) scan taken of the colon after bowel cleansing to get an accurate picture of the lining of the rectum and colon.
 This test is usually done at private radiology clinics and is not covered by the Alberta Health Care Insurance Plan.
 If a polyp is found, it’s recommended that you have a colonoscopy to remove the polyp, as the CT only looks at your colon.

 - Flexible sigmoidoscopy: This test uses a colonoscope to examine only the lower left side of the large bowel.
 If a polyp is found, it’s recommended that you have a colonoscopy to examine the other side of the colon.
 A flexible sigmoidoscopy is usually done every 5 years.